West View of the Cast Iron Bridge

 The first jug below dated 1828, and the last with an inscription for 1830.

-The smaller jug below has the same transfer but decorated with coloured over-enamels.
-Again, there's an inscription for 1830.
+The jugs below have the same transfer but decorated with coloured over-enamels.
+The first has an inscription for 1830.

 Below a typical Dixon frog mug from the 1820s.